jrfnl/clearPHP/rules/no-missing-argument.md

 ```

-The following pattern are considered legit:
+The following patterns are considered legit:

 ```php
 <?php